ivandfx/DFXWinTweaks/README.md

 ## AikonCWD W10 Script
 DFX Tweaker is a fork of AikonCWD W10 Script .
 Download it [**here**](https://github.com/aikoncwd/win10script) - **(Spanish)**

 Did you like the script?
-Well, don't congratulate me, congratulate [**AikonCWD**](https://github.com/aikoncwd) and by the way, do you want to buy him a beer?
+Well, don't congratulate me, congratulate [**AikonCWD**](https://github.com/aikoncwd) who created the script that DFX Tweaker is based off.

 ## License